gumvic/nanoql/README.md

-;; this function gets the user's id and returns the node for that user ;; the node is a map containing :name and :age fields, and a dynamic node for :friends field ;; not that :friends will produce not just a value, but a vector of values ;; **q/execute** is smart enough to walk vectors
+;; this function gets the user's id and returns the node for that user ;; the node is a map containing :name and :age fields, and a dynamic node for :friends field ;; note that :friends will produce not just a value, but a vector of values ;; **q/execute** is smart enough to walk vectors
 ;; (vectors only, not just any **sequential?**!)
 (defn user [id]